nuclight/bpf64/bpf64spec.md

       +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ```

+On diagrams where `jt` and `jf` reused for other fields, they are depicted as above, as if it was big-endian machine - however, note that this is just picture convention and fields in `jt` and `jf` are in distinct bytes which would be in opposite order if casted to halfword on little-endian machine.

 As C macro names in code are typically ORed together forming too long line (ususal coding convention is 80 chars max per line), they are continued to be called as short as possible, even if it is wrong grammar etc.

+TODO systematic where `BPF_` and where `BFP64_` prefixes

 ### Packages